 If you have pets around and want to keep them even though they shed, go for the Levoit Core P350.
 It costs a little more, though.
 But it’s not like the cheaper Core 300 is a lame bystander when it comes to purifying a room.

-If you want a budget option, get the Core 300 — it’s one of the best under $100 air purifiers I’ve ever reviewed.
-However, I’d not hesitate to pay the extra $20-ish to get the Core P350.
+Both are budget options, get the Core 300, and each is a worthwhile bet.
+I’d not hesitate to pay the extra $20-ish to get the Core P350, though.
 While it offers more or less what the Core 300 does, it handles pet odors and allergies better in my experience.
-And the tons of research I devoured to write up this Levoit Core 300 vs Levoit Core P350 led me to conclude the P350 is the better allergen eliminator overall.
+Overall, the P350 is the better allergen eliminator, even though the difference might not be significant.